iamola/uniserver/README.md

 # UniformServer
 The Uniform Server is a free lightweight WAMP server solution for Windows.
-Less than 40MB, modular design, includes the latest versions of Apache2, Perl5, PHP (switch between PHP70, PHP71, PHP72, PHP 73, PHP 74, PHP80), MySQL5, MYSQL8, MariaDB5 or MariaDB 10, phpMyAdmin or Adminer4.
+Less than 50MB, modular design, includes the latest versions of Apache2, PHP (switch between PHP 7.0, PHP 7.1, PHP 7.2, PHP 7.3, PHP 7.4, PHP 8.0, PHP 8.1), MySQL5, MYSQL8 or MariaDB10, phpMyAdmin or Adminer4.

 No installation required!
 No registry dust!
 Just unpack and fire up!